rachelsison/Blogi/README.md

 ## API endpoints:

-The following endpoints assume a table structure with columns: `UUID, title, body, active` active is a boolean/ checkbox.
-Each post also has an inherent id created when the record was created.
-That is what is used for lookup for the endpoint that returns posts by ID.
-UUID is for the users ID and is not yet implemented in the endpoints.
+The following endpoints assume a table structure with columns labeled: `UUID, title, body, active`
+- Active is a boolean/ checkbox
+- Each post also has an associated ID created when the record was created.
+This ID is what is used for lookup for the endpoint that returns posts by ID
+- UUID is for the users ID and is not yet implemented in the endpoints.
+If you don't have a UUID column it should still work fine.

-Note: in the following examples the port is assumed `3000` but this will be whatever port you choose to set in the `.env` file.
+-The following examples the port is assumed `3000` but this will be whatever port you choose to set in the `.env` file.

+##### To return posts that are active:
+issue a `GET` request to `http://localhost:3000/posts/`

+##### To return a post by ID:
-`http://localhost:3000/posts/` : a `GET` request to this endpoint returns posts that are active `http://localhost:3000/posts/:id` : a `GET` request to this endpoint returns a single post with the given ID after the `posts` parameter.
-You can find an ID for a given post by choosing an id associated with a given post when you make a call to `GET` `http://localhost:3000/posts/` endpoint.
+issue a `GET` request to `http://localhost:3000/posts/:id` You can find an ID for a given post by choosing an ID associated with a given post when you make a call to `GET` `http://localhost:3000/posts/` endpoint.